skn3/forme/README.md

 ## Custom Errors <a name="customErrors"></a>

-Most input methods allow you to provide a custom error string.
+Many input methods allow you to provide a custom error string.
 For example:
 ```javascript
 const forme = require('forme');